- Why Colby?

 - Contact Admissions

-Colby College owns a 10-acre parcel of land, including some 450 feet of lakefront, seven miles from the campus on the east shore of Messalonskee Lake (also known as Snow Pond) in nearby Sidney.
+Colby College owns a 10-acre parcel of land, including some 350 feet of lakefront, seven miles from the campus on the east shore of Messalonskee Lake (also known as Snow Pond) in nearby Sidney.
 The property was given to Colby in 1991 by Alan and Dorothy Hume, who reside there in a private home.
-Facilities available for general College use include a picnic area with charcoal cooking grills, a small beach for swimming (there are no lifeguards on duty - swim at your own risk), croquet, horseshoes, and two small bath/changing houses with toilets.
-There is also a woodworking shop and forge used mainly for JanPlan courses and a boathouse used by the College crew teams to store rowing shells.
+Facilities available for general College use include a picnic area, a small beach for swimming (there are no lifeguards on duty - swim at your own risk), croquet, horseshoes, and two small bath/changing houses with toilets.
+There is also a woodworking shop and forge used for JanPlan courses and a boathouse used by the College crew teams to store rowing shells.

 Carry-in/Carry-out Policy - There is a carry-in/carry-out policy at the Colby-Hume Center with no receptacles at the shore.
-Please plan ahead and bring a bag to carry our your own trash.
+Please plan ahead and bring a bag to carry out your own trash.

 Parking - Park only in designated areas near the boathouse.
-Do not park near the Humes' private home or swimming pool.
+Do not park near the Humes' private home or anywhere near the shore.

 Online Maps or GPS - use Bayberry Lane Sidney, ME